 One downside of living in Hansville, however, is that residents on average have to contend with a long commute, spending on average 39.72 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-In Hansville, a lot of people use a ferryboat to get to work every day though Hansville is a relatively small town.
-Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Hansville has a lot of people using a ferryboat to get to and from work every day.
+Most of these people on a ferryboat are using it to get to good jobs in other cities.

 The per capita income in Hansville in 2022 was $59,754, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $239,016 for a family of four.